top of page

 To sum up, the FHA 100 Mile Rule is an important guideline for anyone looking to get multiple FHA loans.
 It restricts borrowers from using rental income on their current residence if they want to finance a new home with another FHA loan.

 By enforcing this rule, the FHA aims to prevent people from taking advantage of the low down payment and other benefits of FHA loans for investment purposes.
-To fully understand how this rule may impact your ability to obtain multiple FHA loans, it's crucial to consult with a mortgage professional or experts in FHA loans like the Law Office of FHA Loans.
+To fully understand how this rule may impact your ability to obtain multiple FHA loans, it's crucial to consult with a mortgage professional.

 Commonly Asked Questions